-Opening a coffee shop is not as easy as it appears, but a comprehensive coffee shop equipment list can get you started.
+Opening a coffee shop isn’t easy, but a detailed coffee shop equipment list can set you up for success.

 For the latter, we’ve got you covered.
 Here’s a comprehensive coffee shop equipment list to get you started.